cnorick/curse-of-strahd-notes/Misc/Guest as Granny.md

 But there is a really good chance, given their experience already with the pies, that they'll get into a fight.

 Either way, when Morgantha comes in, she'll still be disguised as Granny, and pushing her cart of pies.
 Most of the pies have been sold, but in their place is a large wiggling sack (containing a little boy named Lucien).
 She'll maybe call to her daughters, "I'm home sweeties" or something.
-And she'll be surprised there's
+And she'll be surprised there's company: "Oh, I didn't expect to see all of you again.
+Are you back for more pies?"

 ### Combat
-If the players are fighting before she arrives, I'll probably give it a few turns before she shows up (this is a really hard fight).
+If the players are fighting before she arrives, I'll probably give it a few turns before she shows up (this is a really hard fight, and the witch).
 Then when she comes in, she may not immediately know what's going on.
-She'll maybe
+After a round or two though, I can put you into battle, and let you take her turn in combat if you'd like